trelau/pyOCCT/README.md

 Installation files can be cleaned up by:

     conda clean -a

-Please note that the prebuilt binaries will eventually be removed as CI services become available and the build process is better documented.
-They are only there now to provide a quick-start for users.

 # Help Wanted
 For now, contributions to the source code will be incorporated manually.
 There